-Did you know over 1 million Americans live their day-to-day lives in a 250-square-foot trailer, where the kitchen, living room, dining room, and bedroom are all in one place that you may call “live in a camper”?
+Did you know over 1 million Americans live their day-to-day lives in a 250-square-foot trailer, where the kitchen, living room, dining room, and bedroom are all in one place that you may call “can you live in an RV“?

 This might sound like a nightmare to some, but to these Americans, this is a way of redefining the American dream.
 It allows for more freedom since an RV allows them to travel and live in a different location when they feel like it.

 However, some only want to live in an RV yet don’t want to leave their property.
 Following this comes to the question, “can I live in an RV on my own property?”

 Although it’s your property and your RV, you have to take note of the different laws to avoid legal trouble.
 Is it legal to live in a camper in your backyard?
 Find out below can you claim an RV as a primary residence.

 1. Is It Legal to Live in a Camper in Your Backyard?

 That’s both a yes and no, parking and living in an RV on your own land is not illegal.
 If you’re planning to live in it full-time, though, you’ll likely be breaking the law that can you live in an RV.
 Even if you own the land, there are laws prohibiting you from using it as a permanent house.

 This means that if you move your RV around and park it where acceptable, you can bypass these laws about can you live in an RV.
 In some places, especially in rural areas, law enforcers aren’t that strict at implementing this law.

 This is why you’ll see many people living in campers full-time.
-Still, only one complaint from a neighbor can make then move out of their residence.
+Still, only one complaint from a neighbor can you claim an RV as a primary residence.

 What makes it illegal, anyway?